 FIFA's post match summary reports provide a wealth of statistical information.
 Containing data for different game states at both the team and individual level, these reports can act as empirical companions to complement the football enthusiast's technical understanding of the tournament.

 Six of the seven TSG experts have taken part in a World Cup as a player or as a coach, and given that the seventh member of the team is none other than Arsène Wenger, there is no doubting the technical expertise they bring to the table.
-Below, Wenger and fellow TSG members Cha Du-Ri, Jürgen Klinsmann, Faryd Mondragón, Sunday Oliseh, Alberto Zaccheroni and Pascal Zuberbühler, share their thoughts on a range of issues relevant to the upcoming tournament.
+Below, Wenger and fellow TSG members Cha Du-Ri, Jürgen Klinsmann, Faryd Mondragón, Sunday Oliseh, Alberto Zaccheroni and Pascal Zuberbühler, share their thoughts on a range of topics relevant to the upcoming tournament.